rikedyp/APLWorkshop/course/problems.md

 # Problems

+## To Write
+- Words which only contain these chars

+- Palindrome numbers {⍵⌿⍨(⊢≡⌽)¨⍎¨¨⍕¨⍵}⍳1000

+- Audio challenge
+    RIFF WAVEfmt
+    FFT chord finder
+    Filter?

 ## Rotate & Transpose
 1. Given a multiplication table generated with ∘.×⍨N, write an expression to find N